 Any conduct that subjects an individual to disparate treatment on the basis of race, color, religion, ancestry, national origin, gender identity, gender expression, pregnancy, marital status, sexual orientation, age, disability, veteran status, or any other classification protected by law.
 This may include but is not limited to refusing access or admission to educational or social groups or activities on the basis of such protected characteristics.
 Discrimination in membership selection based on sex is permitted from those organizations exempt from Title IX.
-See also the University's Policy on Sexual Harassment Prohibited by Title IX, and Discrimination, Harassment and Retaliation Prevention Policy, and the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493.
+See also the University's Policy on Sexual Harassment Prohibited by Title IX, and Policy Prohibiting Discrimination and Harassment, and the Student Policy on Sexual Harassment Prohibited by Title IX.